sachdevpl/truck_weight_calc-policy/privacy-policy.md

 **Information Collection and Use**

+Truck Weight Calc is the utility app and does not collect any personal information.
+The app does use third party services like RevenueCat for in-app subscriptions, that may collect purchase information.
+This data is Not Linked to You.
-The Application collects information when you download and use it.
+The Application may collects information when you download and use it.
 This information may include information such as

 *   Your device's Internet Protocol address (e.g. IP address)
 *   The pages of the Application that you visit, the time and date of your visit, the time spent on those pages